Alternatives to B Corp Certification - featured image 2.avif

 • GoodWell, originally founded to help correct the gender pay gap, this one aims to boost employee happiness by evaluating employee feedback across 11 metrics.
 This certification touches every area of a company’s supply chain to make sure that all employees are treated justly.
 Companies receive a score ranging from -100 to +100.
 The GoodWell Certified Badge is awarded to companies with scores over 0 – those who’ve demonstrated their commitment to employee listening and wellbeing.

-• Climate-focused: While B Corp is a generalist certification, there are some more climate-focused accreditations emerging.
-ClimatePartner certification is one and involves a 5-step process of measuring a company’s carbon footprint, reducing it, setting targets for the future, and lowering the company’s impact with climate projects.
-Climate Neutral is another non-profit with the mission of getting brands to measure, offset, and reduce their emissions.
-Needless to say, any certification involving offsetting of emissions should be combined with an approach of reducing them, as well.
+• Climate-focused: While B Corp is a generalist certification, there are climate-focused accreditations emerging.
+The Climate Label is one of those with the mission of getting brands to measure, offset, and reduce their emissions.
+Needless to say, any certification involving offsetting of emissions must be combined with an approach of reducing them.

 2. Become a benefit corporation